The Local Structure of Compactified Jacobians: Deformation Theory

 \section{Deformation Theory}

-In the previous section, we studied the representability properties of global moduli functors parameterizing rank $1$, torsion-free sheaves on a nodal curve.
-This section focuses on the analogous local topic: the pro-representabilty properties of deformation functors parameterizing infinitesimal deformations of a fixed rank $1$, torsion-free sheaf.
+In the previous section, we studied the representability properties of global moduli functors parameterizing rank $1$, torsion-free sheaves on a (fixed or varying) nodal curve.
+This section focuses on the analogous local topic: the pro-representability properties of deformation functors parameterizing infinitesimal deformations of a rank $1$, torsion-free sheaf on a (fixed or varying) nodal curve.
 The main result is Corollary~\ref{Cor: RingDesc}, which explicitly describes miniversal deformations rings parameterizing such deformations.
-The corollary is used in \S\ref{Sec: Luna} to prove Theorem~\ref{Thm: PolishedMainThm} by relating a deformation ring to the completed local ring of a compactified Jacobian (Thm.~\ref{Thm: MainLocStr}).
+The corollary is used in \S\ref{Sec: Luna} to prove Theorem~\ref{Thm: MainThmA} by relating the deformation rings to the completed local rings of (universal) compactified Jacobians (Thm.~\ref{Thm: MainLocStr}).